Deontic logic: Dyadic deontic logic

-$P(A \mid B)$ means it is permissible that A, given B.
+$\mathsf{P}(A \mid B)$ means it is permissible that A, given B.

 (The notation is modeled on that used to represent conditional probability.)
 Dyadic deontic logic escapes some of the problems of standard (unary) deontic logic, but it is subject to some problems of its own.

 Other variations

-Many other varieties of deontic logic have been developed, including non-monotonic deontic logics, paraconsistent deontic logics, dynamic deontic logics, and hyperintensional deontic logics.
+Many other varieties of deontic logic have been developed, including non-monotonic deontic logics (e.g., Horty's prioritised default logic), paraconsistent deontic logics, dynamic deontic logics, and hyperintensional deontic logics.
+In the logic of agency, John Horty's ought-to-do logic was developed to model duties tied to agents while avoiding paradoxical consequences.

 History

 Early deontic logic

 Philosophers from the Indian Mimamsa school to those of Ancient Greece have remarked on the formal logical relations of deontic concepts and philosophers from the late Middle Ages compared deontic concepts with alethic ones.

 In his Elementa juris naturalis (written between 1669 and 1671), Gottfried Wilhelm Leibniz notes the logical relations between the licitum (permitted), the illicitum (prohibited), the debitum (obligatory), and the indifferens (facultative) are equivalent to those between the possibile, the impossibile, the necessarium, and the contingens respectively.